from £3.16 per month in December 2023^

 High Blood Pressure travel insurance covers you if you have high blood pressure and wish to travel with peace of mind.
 This type of insurance covers you for medical emergencies, which is vital to prevent unexpected medical bills and give you the support you need if you have any medical problems while you are away.
-In particular, during the Coronavirus pandemic, 40% of you said that travel insurance is more important to you than ever.

 Hypertension (or high blood pressure) is quite common.
 Half of all those aged over 65 have it.
 Because of this, many people don’t tell their travel insurance provider about their hypertension before they travel.

 However, it’s classed as a pre-existing medical condition, which means that not declaring it could invalidate your policy if you need to make a claim.
 If you needed medical treatment as a result of your hypertension while on holiday, you may end up footing the bill.
 Comphensive travel insurance including your high blood pressue will cover you for urgent, specialist medical care when you’re away.